sww1235/Personal_Website/wiki/build-script-notes-vm-void-builder.md

 To enable the use of the repositories hosted on `void-builder`, make the following changes to each client system:

-1. Delete the file `/etc/xbps.d/00-repository-main.conf` if it exists.
+1. Move the file `/etc/xbps.d/00-repository-main.conf` to `/etc/xbps.d/10-repository-official.conf`.

 2. Create the file `/etc/xbps.d/00-repository-a-void-builder-main.conf` with contents `repository=<URL>`.